 Finding your unique palate

 Probably the most difficult part about learning to drink whiskey is that you need to discover your own palate, or build it up, rather.
 The best way to do that is to try every single kind.
-As a beginner wanting to become a pro in the shortest amount of time, you should turn your attention to the Australian market.
+As a beginner wanting to become a pro in the shortest amount of time, turn your attention to the foreign market.

-Whisky is one of those timeless drinks depicted in numerous movies, books, and songs portraying a hero everyone admires and envies.
-You can be that hero too, but first, you need to learn about the subtle nuances that make up every brand of whisky.
-Use this simple guide, and you will be rising above the crowd at every party in no time.
+Whisky is one of those timeless drinks depicted in movies, books, and songs portraying a hero everyone admires and envies.
+You can be that hero too, but first, you need to learn about the subtle nuances that make up every brand of whisky and maybe learn the secrets of gentleman sex.
+Use this simple guide, and you will rise above the crowd at every party in no time.